face-hh/Minig-Ames/README.md

-# Minig-Ames
+# Amit
-A bot made by me for IGP jam
+A new project